ID2221KTH/id2221kth.github.io/assignments.md

 The lab assignments span over different topics of the course.
 For each lab, a zip file is given that includes instructions for doing the assignment.

 * **Lab 1:**
 In this lab assignment, you will practice the basics of data-intensive programming by setting up HDFS, HBase, Hadoop MapReduce, Spark, and Spark SQL and implementing simple applications on them.
-The assignment has two parts.
-Lab0 is a complete guide on setting up and working with HDFS and HBase and implementing a code using MapReduce.
-All the codes for Lab0 are given to you, and you need to go through the steps to execute them.
-In the oral presentation, you should show an installed HDFS and HBase on your machine and show you can run the given code.
-Lab1 is an assignment about Spark and Spark SQL.
-In this lab, you are given a dataset and a set of questions, and you need to implement codes for each question.
-As a deliverable, you need to submit the codes and a report showing the results of running your codes for each question.
-You can download the assignment from [here](/assignments/lab1.zip).
 * **Lab 2:**
 In the second lab, you will work with Spark Streaming, Structured Streaming and GraphX.
-You can download the assignment from [here](/assignments/lab2.zip).

 <br>
 <hr>